 Rising fares and rail ownership by foreign companies fuels British support for renationalization.

 Calls for a separate English legislature could be staved off if mayors were given the same powers as London’s.

 As unemployment continues to fall, more voters trust the Conservatives on the economy than Labour.

-Companies repatriate manufacturing jobs as demand for British made products rises and Asia loses its cheap labor edge.
+Companies repatriate manufacturing jobs as demand for British products rises.

 Trade union members are not as hostile to right wing policy proposals as is commonly assumed.

 To wean itself off dirty coal, China plans to build its first prototype thorium power plant within five years.